-FirstNet wireless coverage will reach more than 99 percent of Americans, extending to 2.74 million square miles, covering 76.2 percent of the continental United States and the District of Columbia.
-FirstNet will provide the same services, support, and capabilities that are provided on the mainland to public safety responders in Hawaii and Alaska.
+FirstNet wireless coverage reaches more than 99 percent of Americans.
+When the network is fully built out, it will extend coverage to 2.74 million square miles, covering 76.2 percent of the continental United States and the District of Columbia.
+FirstNet provides the same services, support, and capabilities that are provided on the mainland to public safety responders in Hawaii and Alaska.
 FirstNet service will also be provided on all five of the U.S. island territories.
-FirstNet primary users will receive priority and preemption across the entire nationwide LTE network.

 Check for coverage in your local area, and contact a FirstNet Specialist to learn more about FirstNet’s nationwide coverage and how to join FirstNet.